openhab/openhab-docs/_addons_bindings/zwave/doc/zipato/nenaspd01z_0_0.md

 ### Sensor (luminance)

-Indicates the current light reading
+Indicates the current light reading.

 The ```sensor_luminance``` channel supports the ```Number``` item and is in the ```Temperature``` category.
 This is a read only channel so will only be updated following state changes from the device.

 ### Alarm (burglar)

-Indicates if the burglar alarm is triggered
+Indicates if the burglar alarm is triggered.

 The ```alarm_burglar``` channel supports the ```Switch``` item and is in the ```Door``` category.
 This is a read only channel so will only be updated following state changes from the device.